Iowa sports betting is finally here.

-Sports betting has finally come to Iowa.
-Since August 2019, new online sportsbooks have continued to launch and open their doors for residents and visitors to the Hawkeye State.
+Since August 2019, online sportsbooks continue to launch and open up to residents and visitors of the Hawkeye State.

-The table below shows the top ranked Iowa online sports betting sites, along with the best bonus for each one:
+The table below shows the top-ranked online sports betting sites in Iowa, along with the best bonus for each one:

-Most of the registration process can be carried out online after you have downloaded the app (see below).
-While the exact order and details requested will differ, all the sports betting apps will request the following information:
+The registration process can be carried out online after you have downloaded the app (see below).

 You’ll also need to accept the terms and conditions, which will include the stipulation that you need to be 21+ to play.